How UV Light is Used in Air Purification

 Air purifiers can only eliminate the spores floating through the air, they can’t do anything about the mold hiding in walls or underneath carpet.

 Another use for UV light is the elimination of viruses and bacteria.
-While more research and development is needed, it is clear that UV light, when properly utilized, can reduce the amount of viruses and bacteria in the air.
+While more research and development is needed, UV light, when properly utilized and given direct, prolonged exposure to the contaminants, has been shown to reduce the amount of viruses and bacteria in the air.

 UV light will sterilize viruses and bacteria faster, but a real HEPA filter will filter out airborne viruses and they will naturally die on their own.
-It's most important to have a high-grade HEPA filter to achieve the contact time UV light needs to be truly effective.
+It's most important to have a high-grade HEPA filter because achieving the contact time UV light needs to be truly effective is difficult when pushing all of your air through the purifier.

 UV Light Air Purification Compared to Other MethodsSo how does UV light compare to other methods?
 Let’s look at a few of the most common strategies and technologies that are used in air purification to discover how UV light compares.